rlue/little_red_flag/README.md

 Config
 ------

 Little Red Flag does not accept a configuration dotfile.
-It extracts the relevant settings from the `.mbsyncrc` file.
+It extracts the relevant settings from the `~/.mbsyncrc` file, and detects mu and notmuch on the basis of their respective dotfiles, as well.

+Currently, Little Red Flag only looks for these dotfiles in their default location.
+Future versions may support a command line option to specify config file locations.

 License
 -------